hschoenburg/qGithub/README.md

 ### Validate and evaluate Github users

 Works with a job queue.
+Shares a database with HandshakeWebsite.

+start with `npm run start`